ebenezer-isaac/aem-component-analysis/README.md

 ## Overview

 This Node.js application is designed to search for regex patterns within an Adobe Experience Manager (AEM) project.
-It analyzes component files, applies regex patterns defined in a configuration file, maps the usage of components and subcomponents, and lists regex patterns by unique values with usage counts.
-The application is intended to be run on a developer machine and works with an AEM project locally.
+It analyzes component files, applies regex patterns according to configuration, maps the usage of components and subcomponents, and lists them in data tables.

 ## Features